Welcome to the UCSF Birth Center

 Frequently asked questions

-To prepare for your stay at the hospital, please print a tour packet, if you do not attend an in person tour.
+To prepare for your stay at the hospital, please print a tour packet.

 Q: What amenities do the rooms have?

 A: All rooms in the Birth Center are private rooms with a private restroom.
 Each room comes with a flat screen television that is controlled by a tablet with access to Wi-Fi, educational materials and a variety of movies.
 There is a safe with combination lock where you can store valuables.
 Each room has a sofa bed where your support person will sleep; we will provide all linens and pillows for overnight use.
 All rooms have natural light; lighting and temperature in the rooms are under your control.

 A: Please see “COVID-19 Updates on UCSF Birth Center and Outpatient Clinic” FAQs for updates on visitor policies.

 A: Yes, outside food is more than welcome.
 Note if you order food from a restaurant for delivery you must send someone down to the main lobby for pick up.
 Delivery services are not allowed on the 3rd floor